Disclaimer

 Black brindle

 A true black-and-white color contrast does not exist in cardigan corgis, and they usually have brindle-striped patterns or patches.
-Normally the upper body is black brindle, while the underbelly and paws give a white shade.
+Normally, the upper body is black brindle, while the underbelly and paws give a white shade.

 Sable, all shades

-These corgis are predominantly sand-colored but may have a white undercoat and some black or red patches on the tail, neck, and belly.
+These corgis are predominantly sand-colored but may have a white undercoat and black or red patches on the tail, neck, and belly.

 Black with tan points